 A Brief History of Port

 With it’s production and the types of Port out of the way, how about a little history on how it became world famous.
 One of the biggest reasons for its growth and popularity was reportedly because of the British Empire’s conflicts with France.
-Cut off from its traditional supplier of wine in France, the British began to look for another wine supplier to fulfil its needs.
+Cut off from its traditional supplier of wine in France, the British began to look for another wine supplier to fulfill its needs.
 The Treaty of Methuen in 1703 would result in low import duties on wine from Portugal, during times of war with France.
-From here, there are two stories about the creation and popularity of vinho do porto.
+From here, there are two stories about the creation and popularity of Vinho do Porto.

 The first is based on exporting wine by long distance.
 Unfortunately, the distance by sea between Portugal and England was much longer than between France and England, and much of the wine was spoiled during the long journey.
 To remedy this, the wine producers began adding additional alcohol during its production.
 As described above, this alcohol, increased the alcoholic content of the wine, and increased the final sugar content of it too.
 This stronger and sweeter wine was able to survive longer without spoiling and became quite a hit in England.